msagle/Freecell/README.md

-# Freecell
+#Freecell

-This project was created for CS3500 (Object-Oriented Design) in the Spring 2022 semester at Northeastern University.
+This project was created as an assignment for CS3500 (Object-Oriented Design) in Spring 2021 at Northeastern University.
-The assignment served to introduce the Model-View-Controller design pattern through implementing a version of the game Freecell.
+Its main purpose was to introduce students to the Model-View-Controller design pattern via recreating the popular card game, Freecell.